-- · Medicine, Ethics and the Law
+- Medicine, Ethics and the Law

-- · Principles of Evidence
+- Principles of Evidence

-- · Criminal Justice and the Penal System
+- Criminal Law and Practice

-- · Drugs and Crime

 - Environmental Law

-- · Humanitarian Law
+- Humanitarian Law

-- · Police, Policing and Society \
+- Police, Policing and Society

 - Psychological Explanations of Criminal Behaviour

-- Commercial Law.
+Commercial Law.

 For more details on the optional modules available, see the current list on our website, or contact us.